3 recommended OTC drugs

 • Child: 10 ml/kg after each loose stool.

-Water, clear soup, weak tea — in mild dehydration.
+Water, clear soup, weak tea — for mild dehydration.

-Isotonic drinks — for athletes, not ideal in diarrhea (osmolarity).
+Isotonic drinks — for athletes; not ideal for diarrhea (osmolarity).

-Natural coconut water — natural alternative rich in potassium.
+Natural coconut water — a natural alternative rich in potassium.

 • 6-8 urinations/day with normal volume.